enkidevs/curriculum/python/python-core/control-flow-i/if-statements.md

 ## Content

-The flow of the program depends on the order in which individual commands are executed—control flow statements like `if...else` allow us to manage the order using conditions.
+The flow of the program depends on the order in which individual commands are executed.
+Control flow statements like `if...else` allow us to manage the order using conditions.

 > The `if...else` statement is used in Python for this decision making.